 Bend, Oregon, is a mountain resort town filled with outdoorsy adventures just waiting to be had.
 It’s the perfect place for a romantic getaway or a family vacation alike.
 Weather tends to be different than what you’d think of as typical Northwest weather with sunny days and cool evenings, but that’s because of its location between the mountains and the deserts of Central Oregon.
-This same location is what makes Bend awesome to visit any time of year, whether you want to ski, enjoy the outdoors or just relax.
+This same location is what makes Bend awesome to visit in the summer, fall, spring or winter, whether you want to ski, enjoy the outdoors or just relax.

 Mt.
 Bachelor is one of the Northwest’s biggest ski resorts and this is one of the main reasons people flock to Bend.
 The ski resort gets more than 460 feet of light, dry snow each year and the ski season often extends right into spring when many other ski areas shut down for the season.
 For non-skiers or beginners, there’s also a tubing park and lessons, and you can even join up with a dog sled tour, a heli tour or snowshoe tour for something a little different.

 Explore Downtown Bend

 Downtown Bend is cute and quaint, but has enough to see and do to fill a day.
 For shoppers, downtown Bend is fun to wander with lots of local storefronts as well as a few smaller chains in the mix, too.
 For the artsy, you’ll find plenty of galleries to wander.
 And if you’re gearing up for a getaway in the mountains or on the rivers, stores like Patagonia will get you ready to go.
 There are also plenty of places to eat and stay right downtown, and it makes a great base for exploring the area overall.

 Hit the Rivers